freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/text-align/index.md

 ---
 ## Text Align

-This css property describes how inline content like text is aligned in its parent block element. `text-align` does not control the alignment of block elements, it affects only their inline content.
+This CSS property describes the horizontal alignment of inline content in its parent block element. `text-align` does not control the alignment of block elements, it affects only their inline content.

 ### Values:
-The `text-align` property is specified as a single keyword chosen from the list of values below.
+The `text-align` property is specified as a single keyword chosen from the list of values below:

-text-align: left;  aligns the text to the left
+`text-align: left;`  aligns the text to the left

-text-align: right; aligns the text to the right
+`text-align: right;` aligns the text to the right

-text-align: center; aligns the text to the center
+`text-align: center;` aligns the text to the center

-text-align: justify; makes the lines the same width
+`text-align: justify;` makes the lines the same width

-text-align: justify-all; makes the lines the same width, including the last one
+`text-align: justify-all;` makes the lines the same width, including the last one

-text-align: start;  aligns the last line at the beginning of the line
+`text-align: start;`  aligns the last line at the beginning of the line

-text-align: end;  aligns the last line at the end of the line
+`text-align: end;`  aligns the last line at the end of the line

-text-align: match-parent;  calcule the values start and end to the parent's direction and replaced by the appropriate left or right value.
+`text-align: match-parent;`  calculate the values start and end to the parent's direction and replaced by the appropriate left or right value.

-/* Block alignment values (Non-standard syntax) */
+**Block Alignment Values (non-standard syntax)**:

-text-align: -moz-center;
+`text-align: -moz-center;`

-text-align: -webkit-center;
+`text-align: -webkit-center;`

-/* Global values */
+**Global Values**:

-text-align: inherit;
+`text-align: inherit;` inherits from its parent element

-text-align: initial;
+`text-align: initial;` default value

-text-align: unset;
+`text-align: unset;` applies either the inherit or the initial value, depending on the default properties of the element

 #### More Information:
 - <a href='https://www.w3.org/TR/REC-CSS1/#text-align' target='_blank' rel='nofollow'>CSS1 Spec</a>